ChrisMagliano/EDA_UEFA_Champions_League/README.md

 ### Project Overview
-In this project I have performed a complete Data Exploration of the
+In this project I have performed a complete Data Exploration of the UEFA Champions League history from 1955-56 season through to the 2022-23 season.

 ### Data Sources
 The datasets used in this project "UCL_AllTime_Performance_Table.csv" and "UCL_Finals_1955-2023.csv" were retrieved on [Kaggle](https://www.kaggle.com/datasets/fardifaalam170041060/champions-league-dataset-1955-2023).